People of all ages can hunt for eggs during Easter in St. Louis.

 Eckert’s Easter Egg-Citement

-Eckert’s annual Easter Egg-Citement returns to the farm this April!
-The event includes an Easter egg hunt in the fields, a petting zoo, tractor rides around the farm, a chance to plant a seed to take home, cookie icing stations, a visit to the duck pond, a special gift from the Easter Bunny, a free photo scene with the Easter Bunny and more.
-Only children require an admission ticket, which costs $20 online and $25 at the door.
+Eckert’s annual Easter Egg-Citement returns to the farm this weekend!
+The event invites families to connect with nature during amusing outdoor activities such as egg hunts in the fields, tractor rides around the farm and a fantastic petting zoo.
+Little ones can also plant a seed to take home, decorate cookies at the icing stations, visit the duck pond and snap a photo with the Easter Bunny.
+Only children require an admission ticket, which costs $20 online and $30 at the door.

 Eckert’s Adult Easter Egg Hunt

 Hop over to Eckert’s for an egg-straordinary evening of grown-up fun.
-Open to those 21 and older, the second annual adult Easter egg hunt features prize-filled eggs, live music, festive drinks and a variety of activities designed to bring out the child in everyone.
+Open to those 21 and older, the third annual adult Easter egg hunt features prize-filled eggs, live music, festive drinks and a variety of activities designed to bring out the kid in everyone.
 Participants will race through the Christmas Tree Field to find hidden Easter eggs, which contain everything from chocolate to cash.
 One lucky egg hunter will win a year’s supply of the farm’s famous cider donuts!
-The egg hunt begins promptly at 8 p.m., and every participant is limited to collecting 12 eggs.
+The tractor departs for the egg hunt at 7:30 p.m., and every participant is limited to collecting 12 eggs.
 Live music will play from 6 to 9:30 p.m. in the Cider Shed, where guests can enjoy themed handcrafted cocktails.
 Additional activities include the Peep Art Show, Outrageous Bonnet Contest and a photo opportunity with the Easter Bunny.

 Giant Egg Hunt and Pancake Breakfast

-Get egg-cited – the annual egg hunt at Brookdale Farms features thousands of eggs filled with candy, cash, games and electronics!
+Get egg-cited – the annual egg hunt at Brookdale Farms features thousands of eggs filled with candy, cash and games!
 Lucky participants will also find memberships to local attractions when they crack open the shells.
-Before the action begins, kids and their families can feast on hot, fluffy pancakes from 8:30 to 10 a.m. and get their photos taken with the Easter Bunny.
-Other entertainment includes music, inflatables, food trucks and a petting zoo.
+Before the action begins, kids and their families can feast on hot, fluffy pancakes beginning at 9 a.m. and get their photos taken with the Easter Bunny.
+Other entertainment includes themed activities and yard games.

 Easter Mass

 This Easter, leave the cooking – and the mess – to Miss Augusta.
 The 105-foot Skipperliner yacht departs from Klondike Park, guiding passengers through Missouri wine country in style.
 The boat has three stories, including two enclosed, climate-controlled levels and a sun deck, where you can soak up the rays and enjoy the breeze.
 On Easter Sunday, the talented onboard culinary team will offer a brunch buffet on the 11:30 a.m. cruise and a plated dinner on the 4 p.m. cruise.
-The former will feature turkey bacon, hash browns, cinnamon rolls and more, while the latter will include four courses comprised of Mediterranean crostini with roasted chicken, sundried tomato, basil and mozzarella; a beetroot and arugula salad with a toasted walnut vinaigrette; turkey roulade; and carrot cake drizzled with white chocolate and caramel sauce.
+The former will feature turkey sausage, hash browns, cinnamon rolls and more, while the latter will include four courses comprised of Mediterranean chopped salad; Parmesan-herb-encrusted lamb in a creamy Dijon-shallot sauce; Phyllo-wrapped asparagus and lemon cream cake.

 Easter Brunch at Cardinals Nation